Learners With Autism Spectrum Disorder need Friends

 Limit choices

-Always give fewer choices to learners with autism spectrum disorder because many choices require more attention and time which is difficult for learners with autism spectrum disorder
+Always give fewer choices to learners with autism spectrum disorder because many choices require more attention and time which is difficult for learners with autism spectrum disorder.

 For example, if a learner is asked to pick up the right colour for mango, give him/her only two choices like yellow and blue.
 Moreover, give very clear choices and preferably not too many open-ended forms of questions.